 In general, ensuring participant anonymity is not a difficult requirement to fulfil in the case of a quantitative study, where the aggregate of responses, and not individual respondents, is the focus of interest for the research.
 The results are presented in the form of tables or statistical measures which make it impossible to distinguish individual respondents.
 Therefore this requirement seldom comes into conflict with methodological considerations in quantitative surveys, in contrast to the situation that may arise in qualitative interviews with a small number of respondents.

-If the survey is to collect and store computerised personal data, this must be notified to NSD (The Norwegian Social Science Data Services) for approval.
+If the survey is to collect and store personal data, possible consequences for privacy must be assessed.
+The research institutions have routines for such assessments.
+The data controller can (and must in certain cases, see the Personal Data Act chapter IV article 35) consult with the data protection officer at the institution.
 Personal data represent information that may be linked to a specific person.
 This may, for example, be through a name or reference number that refers to a list of names, or by combining background information.
-If the data material contains sensitive personal data, the project must be registered with NSD even if the information is not recorded on a computer.

 One aspect of quantitative surveys that may be problematic is what might be termed group-related indiscretion.
 When results are reported for sub-groups in the material, for example persons in a particular age group or voters for different parties, the findings may in some cases be perceived by members of the group as negative or as socially burdensome.
 The researcher will in this context be faced with a dilemma with regard to which socially sensitive topics should be published in relation to which groups.
 For example, if a survey reveals that the proportion of people who say that they have evaded tax is higher for men than for women, few men will probably perceive this as a burden.
 If the same applies to a particular party's voters, this may be used against the party in the political debate.
 Respondents from this party may feel that the information they have given the researcher is being misused, with the possible consequence that they and other party sympathisers refuse to participate in subsequent surveys.
 This represents a possible methodological problem in the form of increased selection bias.